FreeCoderExperience/SecuriNET/README.md

 ---

 ### __6. Is my data sent to the cloud or stored locally?__
 Most operational data is stored __locally on your system__.
-Limited account verification data is securely processed via cloud services when required.
+Limited account verification data is securely processed via cloud services (Cloudflare) when required.

 ---